mdheisser/Three-React-Template/README.md

 # Usage

 ## Source checkout

-Different way to get this project
+Different way to get this project:

-- local clone from repo
+- local clone in your machine
-- create a repo from repo template (template is a new github feature=> check github help): but no way to subscribe to updates made to template repo yet?
+- create a new repo from repo template (template is a new github feature=> check github help): but no way to subscribe updates later yet?
-- make a fork of repo and set upstream to point to original repo => possibility to stay uptodate by fetching updates from original repo and merging them in your repo.
+- make a fork of this repo and set upstream to point to original repo => possibility to stay updated by fetching updates from original repo and merging them in your repo.
-- use code sandbox: quickest way to get started
+- use a code sandbox: quickest way to get started

 ## Installation